 Click Edit Drive Configuration On-Line to activate the variables window.
 Select VelCmd from the Variable dropdown list box.
-The current value of
+The current value of VelCmd is displayed.

 Getting Help

 Context sensitive help is also available in the Parameter Edit window.
 Press <F1> to get help information about a highlighted variable.
 Information about all variables is available in this way.